-Nearly everyone has a smartphone and a laptop these days.
-With large portions of the workforce taking on hybrid or fully remote positions, many are using these devices to complete their work and access company data.
-This practice can save your organization when it comes to hardware costs… but is it worth the cybersecurity risk?
+Nearly every employee today carries a capable smartphone and laptop.
+With hybrid and remote work now a permanent fixture of modern business, many are using those personal devices to access company systems, email, and sensitive data.
+This practice can reduce hardware costs… but is it worth the cybersecurity risk?

-Despite the benefits, without having the proper policies and procedures in place, a BYOD program can introduce heightened security risks and significantly burden company security resources.
+Despite the benefits, without proper policies and procedures in place, a BYOD program can introduce heightened security risks and strain security resources.

 BYOD Security Risks: Trends in BYOD

-In many organizations, BYOD is a decision made for reasons that have nothing to do with security.
-If you're at the helm of a program that allows or is considering allowing employees to use personal devices for work, you're probably concerned about the security risks.
+In many organizations, BYOD adoption is driven by factors that have nothing to do with security.
+If you're managing or considering a program that allows employees to use personal devices for work, the security implications deserve careful attention.

-The increase in remote work following the pandemic lockdowns of early 2020 resulted in a comparable increase in BYOD.
-Though employees appreciate the option of using their own devices to complete their work, workers have concerns surrounding their own privacy.
-Employees want to know that their personal data is safe even when they are using their devices for work.
+Though employees appreciate the option of using their own devices to complete their work, they have legitimate concerns about their own privacy.
+Employees want to know that their personal data remains protected even when they are using their devices for work.

-There are pros and cons to implementing BYOD in your organization.
-In this article, you'll learn the difference between hype and reality in regard to current BYOD security fears and how to protect your organization.
+There are real pros and cons to implementing BYOD.
+In this article, you'll learn the difference between hype and reality in regard to current BYOD security risks and how to protect your organization effectively.

 1. Data Leakage